 The audit should be paid for by the auditing party.

+This is acceptable to ENA

 Financial Information

 See the change in lines 6 and 7.
 The Customer should be the one to deliver whatever reports are necessary under this agreement since the guarantor is not a party.

+This is acceptable to ENA

 Alternate Price Redetermination

 Provided for the deemed Alternate Price in the event either party does not submit a list of alternates for consideration.

+This is acceptable to ENA

 Effect of Waiver

 Any waiver or consent should not be construed as a future waiver or consent.

+This is acceptable to ENA

 Arbitration

 With the provisions for Liquidated Damages, Early Termination and payments, and for imbalance charges, the issues that might arise between the parties will likely be more legalistic than commercial in nature and therefore best dealt with by the courts.
 It is therefore AEC’s preference to either remain silent on the issue or to use a very limited clause.
 See the alternate wording proposed.

+ENA policy is for arbitration to apply to all disputes.
+Site of arbitration should be agreed to now to avoid conflict later.
+ENA prefers 3 arbitrators.
+The International Arbitration Rules would not apply since both parties are US companies.

 Exhibit “B”

 AEC does not enter into EFP Transactions.
 Perhaps we can delete.

+This is acceptable to ENA

 Exhibit C

 Payment Guaranty: AEC’s preference is to have a definite term to the guarantee, and that the guarantee continues in effect until all transactions entered into prior to the termination of the guarantee are fully performed.
 Guarantor should be entitled to all the rights and benefits of the Contract Party if it assumes any obligation.